MennovH/HomeAssistant/README.md

 - Cloudflare zone ID
   - The zone ID can be found in the DNS section of the online Cloudflare dashboard

+#### Please consult the documentation for installation and configuration of this add-on

 ## Example logging result

 ![CloudflareDDNS example logging][screenshot]